Fact Sheet on Insurance

 If you are nonrenewed solely because of the termination of your agent's contract with your insurer, the insurer must continue your coverage if you request the insurer to do so in writing prior to the expiration date and you meet the insurer's eligibility requirements. [s.
 631.36 (4) and (am), Wis.
 Stat.]

 A midterm cancellation is a cancellation that occurs during the policy term and prior to the policy's expiration or renewal date.
 An insurance company may cancel coverage during this period only if the premium is not paid or if the policy states other reasons for cancelling.
 The insurer must either mail or deliver to you a written cancellation notice.
 No cancellation is effective until at least 10 days after the mailing or delivery of the notice. [s.
 631.36 (2) (b), Wis.
 Stat.]

 Although an insurer may cancel your policy for nonpayment of premiums, you may be entitled to a grace period for the payment of any premium due, during which coverage continues.
 For individual life insurance policies it is a period not less than 31 days after the premium due date.
 For health insurance policies it is not less than 7 days for weekly premium policies, not less than 10 days for monthly premium policies, and not less than 31 days for all other policies.
-No grace period is required for auto or property insurance. [ss.
+No grace period is required for auto or property insurance but check your policy to see if your insurer includes a grace period provision. [ss.
 632.44 and 632.78, Wis.
 Stat.]

 This refers to a policy written for an indefinite term or for more than one year.
 These policies may be cancelled on any anniversary date if the policies contain cancellation provisions.
 If your insurer decides to cancel your policy on an anniversary date, it must mail or deliver to you a written notice at least 60 days prior to the anniversary date. [s.
 631.36 (3), Wis.
 Stat.]